lebigot/realtime_annotate/README.rst

 Version 1.4
 -----------

-Previous annotation meanings are not overridden anymore when the annotation keys are bound to new meanings.
+Keyboard keys can now freely be assigned to new annotations (through the ``load_keys`` command).
+Previous annotation meanings are thus not overridden anymore when the annotation keys are bound to new meanings.

 As a consequence, the format of the annotations file has changed (annotation files from previous versions can still be read).